ayaz-amin/secnd-interview-solutions/README.md

 5. **Communication:** Clarity of documentation and explanations

 ## Dataset Source
-The dataset is a curated subset of the "44k Products" dataset, which contains product images with multiple category labels, descriptions, and metadata.
+The dataset is a curated dataset, which contains product images with multiple category labels, descriptions, and metadata.
 The full dataset includes professionally shot high-resolution product images along with descriptive attributes.

 For this assessment, we've selected 1,500 representative images across 5 major product categories.
 You'll have access to:
 1. Product images (.jpg files)